Sample project

 This demo is also available on our CodePen.

-To create multilevel hierarchies from fields of other types, use the JSON data source.
+To create multilevel hierarchies from fields of other types, refer to the Creating multilevel hierarchies guide.

 See also